nurruty/allari-assessment-nicolas-urruty/README.md

 ### connected_persons

-Contains the solutions for part 2 and 3.2
+Contains the solutions for parts 2, 3.2 and 4

 ### scripts